 Kid’s dirt bikes are either two or four-stroke, and you must comprehend the difference between the two engine types before you spend your money.
 Four-stroke engines are ideal for beginners because it delivers power for every two rotations of the crankshaft.
 That helps in smooth acceleration and a broad power band, which reduces the frequency of scary stop-starts that your child might experience.

-On the other hand, two-stroke engines send power for every rotation of the crankshaft, thus gives them a high strength to weight ratio.
+On the other hand, two-stroke engines send power for every rotation of the crankshaft, thus giving them a high strength to weight ratio.
 Less moving parts means that the bike will have less weight so that it will keep up with large capacities.
 Stop starts on two-stroke bikes can be a little scarier than on four-strokes.
 Some two-stroke engines also require that you pre-mix oil and petrol before filling the tank.

 Small dirt bikes for kids have an automatic clutch.
-When your child doesn’t have to manage the clutch, they will have more time to learn balancing and steering the bike without worrying about changing gears manually.
+When your child doesn’t have to manage the clutch, they will have more time to learn to balance and steering the bike without worrying about changing gears manually.
 It is better to buy bikes with an automatic clutch for beginners and then move to the manual clutch when your child is older.